hiiamboris/red-mezz-warehouse-gitlab-mirror/README.md

 # A collection of my Red mezzanines & macros

 Some of these are trivial.
 Some may look simple in code, but are a result long design process.
-Some are only emerging experiments.
-See headers of each file for usage, info, design info!
+Some are only emerging experiments. **See headers** of each file for usage, info, design info!

 Notes:
-- most scripts are standalone, I tried to keep dependencies at minimum
+- I try to keep dependencies at minimum for simpler until it stops making sense
 - mostly untested for compileability so far; optimized for the interpreted use
 - use `#include %everything.red` to include all the scripts at once and play